pengeler/projects/README.md

 This system is an exhibit part of the "Wellen - Tauch ein!" exhibition from FocusTerra, which has since also been shown in the Seemuseum Kreuzlingen, and is currently in the HNF Paderborn.

-More in-depth information can be found in the project's README.md, and impressions of the final device are shown below.
+More in-depth information can be found in the linked gitlab's README.md, and an impression of the final device is shown below.

 <img src="resources/wave_photo_side.jpeg" alt="Wellentisch" width="600"/>